ryounus-io/site/content/blog/staying-sane-in-quarantine/index.md

 #### Home

 Since we _have been_ in lockdown for the past few months, it was important to find hobbies and activities to keep myself occupied with.
-The first of these activities that I picked up was to go on regular walks during my lunch breaks at work, since lockdown was in affect, recreational places such as gyms were closed.
+The first of these activities that I picked up was to go on regular walks during my lunch breaks at work.
+Since lockdown was in affect, recreational places such as gyms were closed.
 This meant that I had very little physical activity in my daily routine.
 This little addition helped me get outside, get fresh air and enjoy the sun whilst it was shinning.
 For some reason it seemed like the weather was really good with the sun out on most days whilst in lockdown, but when lockdown finally eased the rainy British weather has unfortunately returned. 🤔

 Another past time of mine was picking up gaming as a habit.
 In recent years I have not gamed much, with my last proper game console was a PS2 or a Wii.
 I didn't really bother with the newer stuff until now.
 I just never really had the time to dedicate to gaming religiously but with the lockdown in effect I suddenly had many hours to spend catching up on a lot classic gaming titles that I had missed out on.
 I bought a PS4 and a fair few `PS Hit` titles including the games from the `Uncharted series`, `The Last of Us` and `God Of War` to name a few.
 I think gaming was a really good past time for me during quarantine as it didn’t allow boredom to consume me and kept me entertained with great gripping storylines.